-Romania: Hidroelectrica’s IPO could bring 220 million euros to state budget18.
-April 2017. / SEE Energy News
+Romania: Hidroelectrica’s IPO could bring 220 million euros to state budget, SEE Energy News

 Former judicial administrator of Hidroelectrica during the company’s insolvency Remus Borza said that the listing of 15 % stake in state-owned electricity producer will bring almost 220 million euros to the Ministry of Finance, an amount that will allow the Government to fall in the 3 % budget deficit target assumed for 2017.